stevedonovan/Lake/doc/index.md

     cl /nologo -c /Zi /showIncludes  hello.c
     link /nologo hello.obj  /OUT:hello.exe

-`lake` knows the common flags that these compilers use to achieve common goals - in this case, a debug build.
+Lake knows the common flags that these compilers use to achieve common goals - in this case, a debug build.
 This places less stress on human memory (which is not a renewable resource) especially if you are working with a compiler which is foreign to you.

 Now, what if `hello.c` had a call to a math function?
 No problem with Windows (it's part of the C runtime) but on Unix it is a separate library.
 A program target that has this _need_ would be:

     c.program{'hello',needs='math'}

 On Unix, we will now get the necessary `-lm`.
 All this can be done with a makefile, but it would already be an irritating mess, even if it just handled `GCC` alone.
-The purpose of `lake` is to express build rules in a high-level, cross-platform way.
+The purpose of Lake is to express build rules in a high-level, cross-platform way.

 ### Dependency Checking